karun012/arion/README.md

 **It watches the file system for change in source or test code and selectively runs hspec tests by creating an association between source and test files**

-#Note
-Arion looks at dependencies for a source file just one level deep for now.
-An issue has been created and will be resolved in v0.1.0.7

 # Usage

 ```cabal